Walrus-class submarine: Replacement

 In November 2014, the Dutch Minister of Defence announced plans to replace the Walrus-class submarines in 2025.
 By 2017, there was still no political agreement on the quantity or type of new submarines to be ordered, nor the tasks they were expected to perform.
 However, it seems certain that they will be replaced, since the alleged Russian threat was regarded an incentive to invest in a new class.
 The Minister of Defence, however, delayed the replacement by two years, until 2027.
-Roughly, there are two groups in the Dutch parliament – one in favor of replacing the Walrus-class by an equally capable class of large, expeditionary, diesel-electric submarine, and the other in favor of choosing a cheaper solution of smaller diesel-electrics, similar to Swedish and German submarines.
+Roughly, there are two groups in the Dutch parliament – one in favor of replacing the Walrus class by an equally capable class of large, expeditionary, diesel-electric submarine, and the other in favor of choosing a cheaper solution of smaller diesel-electrics, similar to Swedish and German submarines.
 It is unknown where the new boats will be built; since the Dutch RDM shipyard (the only Dutch yard capable of building submarines) is no longer in operation.
 The Defensienota (Defense policy for the coming years) of March 2018 revealed that the Dutch government is still planning to replace the Walrus-class submarines, with an allocated budget of more than 2.5 billion euros for the new submarines.
 Additional information on how to proceed with the replacement was expected at the end of 2018, when the Dutch Minister of Defence, Ank Bijleveld, was to send a so-called B-letter to the Dutch parliament.
 Minister Bijleveld also underlined in an interview that the new submarines should have the same niche capabilities as the current Walrus-class submarines: the ability to operate and gather intelligence in both shallow water close to the coast and in deep water in the ocean.
 In mid-2021 it was indicated that a revised plan envisaged taking a replacement decision in 2022 and to have the first vessel in service by 2028, with the first two boats to be in service by 2031.
 However, in October 2021 it was reported that this timeline was no longer feasible.
 Instead, the Dutch Ministry of Defence signalled that the envisaged dates would have to be "substantially adjusted", possibly incorporating a life extension refit for the existing Walrus-class boats.

 In April 2022 it was announced that two of the Walrus-class boats would be extended in service until the mid-2030s and that in order to do so safely a different maintenance approach would have to be adopted for the entire fleet with one of the four existing boats to be decommissioned in the short-term, followed by a second boat later.
-On 16 November 2022 it was revealed that Walrus will be the first boat to be decommissioned sometime in 2023.
+On 16 November 2022 it was revealed that Walrus would be the first boat to be decommissioned sometime in 2023.
+Walrus was decommissioned in October 2023.
 The revised schedule for the construction of the new replacement boats would likely see the first two vessels entering service in the 2034 to 2037 timeframe.

 Contenders

-The Ministry of Defence has shortlisted three bidders:
+The Ministry of Defence shortlisted three bidders: